Sahitya1707/namaste-react-ep-1/README.md

   - All the components are already loaded into our apps in these kind of routing.
 - Server side Routing
   - It means to make the network call and the page is coming from the server

+#class based components are the class which uses render method and return some pieces of jsx.